-- If you have any concerns about your child's SEN provision, please contact the SENCo we want to work as a team with parents or carers to support all students with SEN - The department has an Administration Assistant, Mrs Karen Constable, and she will be a point of contact - If parents are unhappy with the provision made for their child, in the first instance they should contact Mrs Little or Mrs Roadnight, the SENCos. - If required, Mrs L Peaston (Assistant Head), who line manages the department, can help resolve disputes - Students can visit the SENCo, the Learning Support Coordinator, their mentor or any member of the team during the school day if they are having difficulties or want to talk through any concerns - Student feedback is sought through various means (eg questionnaires, annual review feedback) and a detailed annual conversation is carried out with each child who has a student Profile.
-The feedback students provide is included on their Profile document - If you are worried about individual subject areas, in the first instance, please contact your child's teacher - Tutors and Heads of Year provide pastoral support.
+- If you have any concerns about your child's SEN provision, please contact the SENCo we want to work as a team with parents or carers to support all students with SEN - The department has an Administration Assistant, Mrs Karen Constable, and she will be a point of contact - If parents are unhappy with the provision made for their child, in the first instance they should contact Mrs Little or Mrs Roadnight, the SENCos. - If required, Mrs L Peaston (Assistant Head), who line manages the department, can help resolve disputes - Students can visit the SENCo, the Learning Support Coordinator, their mentor or any member of the team during the school day if they are having difficulties or want to talk through any concerns - Student feedback is sought through various means (eg questionnaires, annual review feedback) - If you are worried about individual subject areas, in the first instance, please contact your child's teacher - Tutors and Heads of Year provide pastoral support.
 They regularly talk to students about their wellbeing and are happy to talk over any worries you have about how your child is coping in school - If you think your child has undiagnosed needs, please contact the SENCo; for a formal diagnosis, you will be advised to contact your GP for a referral to an appropriate service - Each year group has one Parents' Evening per year where you can talk to your child's subject teachers - Parents are updated on progress through interim or full reports 3 times a year - Progress of all students is regularly monitored through the academic and pastoral systems - If your child has an Education, Health and Care Plan, or a TPA, you will be informed of the date and time of the detailed annual meeting which will include a discussion to evaluate your child's support and detailed feedback from teaching and Learning Support staff - The Learning Support department holds a weekly meeting to discuss SEN students and update staff on any parental concerns